Last updated: November 30, 2022

 Two people looking at a form

-A Schedule K-1 is similar to a W2 or 1099 form in that it lists taxable income, but it only applies to certain types of companies.
+A Schedule K-1 is similar to a W2 or 1099 form in that it lists taxable income but only applies to certain types of companies.
 The tax form breaks down the income you've earned from your firm into several sections.

 Two types of taxpayers must submit a Schedule K-1 with their tax returns: